Date(s) - Saturday 30th March 2019 - Saturday 13th April 2019

 Empowerment is the essence of the course.
 We will be using practical, experiential and theoretical teaching methods to create a fun, lively & inclusive course.
 The course culminates in the main design activity that helps to consolidate all of the learning & empower students to take permaculture back into their own homes, lives & community.
 As a group we will benefit from collaborative learning & from having fun together.
 We don’t expect any previous knowledge & recognise that everyone has their own unique skills, knowledge & areas of interest to bring to the course.

-For more information and booking enquiries go to the Designed Visions website.
+For more information and booking enquiries go to the Learn Permaculture website.